Analysis of and workarounds for element reversal for a finite element-based algorithm for warping triangular and tetrahedral meshes: Element reversal and small-step FEMWARP

 Let $\phi^*$ be the mapping that is obtained from the exact (continuum) Laplacian.
 In other words, solve the boundary value problems

 and define $\phi^*(x,y)=(\hat x(x,y),\hat y(x,y))$.
 Let us call this warping algorithm ``continuum FEMWARP''.

-Finally, let $\phi^{+}$ be the mapping that is obtained by linear interpolation over the elements of $\phi^*$ evaluated at nodes.
-Thus, $\phi^+$ is intermediate between $\phi$ and $\phi^*$ in the sense that for $\phi^+$ we use the exact solution to the continuum problem only at nodal points and use interpolation elsewhere.
+Finally, let $\phi^{+}$ be the mapping that is obtained by linear interpolation over the elements of $\phi^*$ evaluated at vertices.
+Thus, $\phi^+$ is intermediate between $\phi$ and $\phi^*$ in the sense that for $\phi^+$ we use the exact solution to the continuum problem only at vertex points and use interpolation elsewhere.

 There are three possible reasons that FEMWARP could fail: \begin{enumerate} \item Mapping $\phi^*$ might have reversals. \item Mapping $\phi^+$ might have reversals even though $\phi^*$ has none. \item Mapping $\phi$ might have reversals even though $\phi^+$ has none. \end{enumerate} Let us call these Type 1, Type 2, and Type 3 failures.
 For Type 1 failure, ``reversal'' means the existence of a point $x\in\Omega$ such that $\nabla\phi(x)$ has a nonpositive determinant.
 For the second and third types, ``reversal'' means that a triangle is reversed.
 Type 1 reversals are caused by the boundary deformation alone and are not related to the mesh.
 Type 2 reversals are due to continuous versus discrete representation of $\phi^*$, and Type 3 reversals can be analyzed using traditional error estimates for the finite element method.